 Frederick County’s long-range plan to coordinate and guide the physical development of the County is presented in the Livable Frederick Master Plan.
 Consistency with the Livable Frederick Master Plan is important for developing solid waste management goals and objectives.
-The solid waste management goals are intended to provide a consistent directional framework during the 20-year solid waste management planning period which are contained in the Frederick County Solid Waste Management Plan (SWMP) [note: the file size is 5.83MB].
+The solid waste management goals are intended to provide a consistent directional framework during the 20-year solid waste management planning period which are contained in the Frederick County Solid Waste Management Plan (SWMP).
 The SWMP was approved by the Maryland Department of the Environment (MDE) on December 20, 2018.

 Solid Waste Management Plan Amendments